MikeJesson101/VelocitySignalAnalyser/README.md

 # VelocitySignalAnalyser
-Source code for the Velocity Signal Analyser (VSA) software, initially produced for analysis of turbulent hydraulic flow data but extendible/configurable for the processing of a variety of time-series data.
+Latest runnable jar file and source code for the Velocity Signal Analyser (VSA) software, initially produced for analysis of turbulent hydraulic flow data but extendible/configurable for the processing of a variety of time-series data.
 Executable jar files can be downloaded from the website.
 Requires https://github.com/MikeJesson101/MAJFC-Java,  https://github.com/MikeJesson101/XMLParser and https://github.com/gradusnikov/jmatio.

 Uses the following libraries: